-During our 30 years of service, the Cabbagetown Community Arts Centre (CCAC) has provided thousands of children with quality music and art instruction.
+During over 40 years of service, the Cabbagetown Community Arts Centre (CCAC) has provided thousands of children with quality music and art instruction.
 The Centre, situated on Parliament St. in the heart of Cabbagetown, includes studios for private lessons and practice, as well as a visual arts space, and a large performance area with a stage.

 The Cabbagetown Community Arts Centre (CCAC) is one of the longest running registered charitable organizations of its kind in the city of Toronto.
 The Centre was founded in 1979 by local residents David Blackmore (flutist), Jim Heineman (saxophonist), and Tommy Oki (drummer) in response to a need for challenging programs in the arts and other organized activities for children living in St. James Town, Regent Park, and the surrounding areas.